saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 - **DNS Resolver**: is a server or software component that translates domain names into IP addresses that devices use to communicate.

+- **Unicast DNS**: The traditional DNS setup where each DNS server is assigned a unique, single IP address.
+DNS queries from clients are directed to this specific server regardless of the clients location.

+- **Anycast DNS**: Anycast allows a single IP address to be used by multiple servers.
+In Anycast DNS, a DNS query can be answered by any one of several DNS servers, usually the one closest to the user by geographic or network proximity.
+This setup reduces latency, increases the availability of DNS resolution services, and offers protection against DNS flood DDoS attacks by distributing traffic across multiple servers.

 - **Recursive resolver** (DNS recursor): is typically the first stop in the series of the above servers.